UX Case Study

 Limited Timeline & Budget

-An 1-week delivery window with no budget for primary user research meant design decisions needed to be stakeholder-informed and domain-driven rather than research-validated.
+A 1-week delivery window with no budget for primary user research meant design decisions needed to be client-informed and domain-driven rather than research-validated.

 No Direct User Access

-Without the ability to conduct field studies or usability testing with actual store staff, I relied on stakeholder interviews, secondary research, and industry reports to inform design decisions.
+Without the ability to conduct field studies or usability testing with actual store staff, I relied on client interviews, secondary research, and industry reports to inform design decisions.

 Dual User Context